-My most ambitious exhibition thus far in my career.
 Metamorphosis is a museum style exhibition of large format paintings on canvas.
-Metamorphosis examines the transformation of shape, color, and form within a defined composition.
-Take a look at the process photos.
+Metamorphosis examines the symbiosis of shape, color, and form within a defined composition.

 12 Months completes a year cycle.
 I’ve experienced 34 complete cycles thus far in my life.
 Over the years I’ve become very familiar with the range of different feelings, and impacts each month has on me.